watilde/care/README.md

 ```

 ## Example
-Create a donate feature in your cli-app.
-In this case, you are cli-app called `nyan` developer.
-Your goal is  create a `donate` feature like the following:
+Create a donate feature for your cli-app.
+For example, say you are creating a cli-app called `nyan`.
+You can create a `donate` feature like the following:
 ```
 $ nyan donate
 Organizer name: blahblah